spiceai/quickstarts/s3/README.md

 ## For public S3 bucket

-**Step 1.** If you haven't already initialized a new project, you need to do so.
-Then, start the Spice Runtime.
+**Step 1.** Initialize a Spice application, then start the Spice runtime.

 ```bash
 spice init s3-demo-project